ParadiseSS13/Paradise/docs/references/feedback_data.md

 ### Nested Tally

-`nested tally` is used to track the number of occurances of structured semi-relational values (e.g.: the results of arcade machines).
+`nested tally` is used to track the number of occurrences of structured semi-relational values (e.g.: the results of arcade machines).
 You can think of it as a running total, with the key being a list of strings (rather than a single string), with elements incrementally identifying the entity in question.